 - Maintaining positive relationships with customers – a diverse team can help your business build profitable relationships with stakeholder groups and develop tailored services and products based on individual customers.

 - Building trust – being transparent about your diversity and inclusion policy will help your business appear trustworthy and reliable in the long run.

 The rise in diversity in the workplace is related to the collaborative and team-based structure of modern organisations.
 Employers who can recruit and manage a diverse range of employees and candidates have a significant advantage over other businesses.

-Team members with different characteristics and background help your business hire more diverse candidates.
+Team members with different characteristics and backgrounds help your business hire more diverse candidates.
 Therefore, they can find a wider range of talents.
-Moreover, they can enhance your business’ hiring procedures in many ways, such as reducing unconscious bias, creating inclusive job adverts and engaging in diverse decision making.
+Moreover, they can enhance your business’ hiring procedures in many ways, such as reducing unconscious bias, creating inclusive job adverts and engaging in diverse decision-making.

 A considerable number of businesses are recognising the importance of being socially responsible.
 As a result, they plan to take steps to become more inclusive.
 For further information, you can read our guide on creating an inclusive company culture.

-If you are looking to recruit diverse employees for your business, you can purchase job credits to promote your roles on our jobs board, and see what other services for employers we offer.
+If you are looking to recruit diverse employees for your business, you can purchase job credits to promote your roles on our market-leading job board and see what other services for employers we offer.